 About Upstate Circle of Friends

-In February 2007, George Singleton, Vice President and COO of Upstate Circle Of friends partnered with Ms. Summers and continued to strengthen and assist with additional enrichment and funding resources that focus on the adult and youth programs of UCF.
+February 2007, George Singleton, Vice President and COO of Upstate Circle Of Friends, partnered with Ms. Pinson.
+He continued to strengthen programming with additional enrichment and funding resources that broadened the focus to youth and family programs.

-February 4, 2014 The Department of Juvenile Justice awarded Upstate Circle of Friends a five year Job Readiness Training "JRT" paid intern program for teens between the ages of 14 -17 years of age.
-The missions of the JRT program is to improve the overall functioning of at risk high school students at home in school, and in the community.
+February 4, 2014 The Department of Juvenile Justice awarded Upstate Circle of Friends a five-year Job Readiness Training "JRT" paid intern program for up to 60 teens between the ages of 14 -17 years of age annually with the mission to improve the overall functioning of at-risk students at home, in school, and in the community